 Among these mountains there are a number of active volcanoes and unlike:

 - Mount Batur 1.717 meters high above sea level.

 - Mount Batukaru is 2.276 meters high.

-In General Information About Bali Here, this island of the gods is divided by rivers, canals, and forest-covered gorges.
-The valleys and hills are colored by the green expanse of rice, the ends of the beautiful beaches and the lakes that fill the rest of the crater.
+In General Information About Bali Today, this island of the gods is dissected by rivers, canals and also canyons covered in forest.
+The valleys and hills are colored by green rice fields, the ends of beautiful beaches and lakes that fill the rest of the crater.

-Bali has 4 (four) lakes located in the middle of a mountainous island, namely:
+It has 4 (four) lakes located in the middle of the island in the mountainous area, namely: